 General

-The Motor Controller Subsystem communicates with the Secure Comms.
-Subsystem to receive movement commands from the user for the camera.
+The Motor Controller Subsystem communicates with the Communication Subsystem to receive movement commands from the user for the camera.
 This allows the user to be able to instruct the camera to pan or tilt.
 Additionally, the Motor Controller Subsystem communicates with the Camera Interface to instruct the camera hardware to change its position and orientation.

 Assumptions